scuate/ml-implement/viterbi/README.txt

 Viterbi for Computing Best Tagging Sequences Based on a Trigram HMM

 ##File Structure:
-./data/  contains the sample input data, sample HMM model, sample output
+./data/  contains the sample input data, sample HMM model, and sample output

-viterbi.py  reads in the HMM model,reads in the inpupt data with sentences and output best tagging sequences with log-probs
+viterbi.py  reads in the HMM model and the input data with sentences and outputs the best tagging sequences with log-probs

 state.py  a class of State used by viterbi.py